Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 ### 2. Module Handover Activities

-In certain circumstances, you may find yourself unable to continue as the module owner.
+Under certain circumstances, you may find yourself unable to continue as the module owner.
 In such cases, it is advisable to designate a new module owner.
 The following steps outline this transition:

 - Add the new owner's GitHub account as a "maintainer" on your modules GitHub teams.
 - Remove your GitHub account from on your modules GitHub teams.